MohyCS/To-Do-List-iOS-App/ReadMe.txt

 How To Run & Compile

 Step 1) Own a Mac!
-Native iOS Mobile Applications are built in the XCode IDE using either Swift or Objective-C as the language to build the app.
+Native iOS Mobile Applications are built in the XCode IDE using either Swift or Objective-C as the language to code the app.
 XCode can be found under the Mac App Store.
 Native iOS Mobile Applications cannot be executed/tested on any other operating system except macOS.